We were so impressed by some of the fantastic mod submissions last Jam that we want to dedicate an entire Jam to get to see some more

 At the end of the decade, Frictional Games had grown to be 25 people across two projects, supported by steady income from a cult hit and an indie darling.

-Almost exactly two years ago I screamed as an email titled “Frictional Games: Job Offer” dropped in my inbox.
+Almost exactly two years ago I screamed as an email titled “Frictional Games: Job Offer”.
 I continued screaming as I called my mother to tell her the news.
 Half an hour later she sent me a follow-up text.

 “I looked at the website you sent me.
 Are you sure it’s a real company?
 I’m worried.”